Is ‘clean eating’ hurting your sporting performance?

 It is an image of perfection that is not realistic, or necessary.

-The more extreme versions of eating ‘clean’ involve rigid rules and lists of what can/cannot be eaten, for which there is no scientific research to support.
+The more extreme versions of eating ‘clean’ involve rigid rules and lists of what can/cannot be eaten.
+There is no scientific research to support this way of eating.

 Many people following a ‘clean’ diet will avoid wheat and/or gluten and dairy.
 Some only eat raw foods; others are happy to have plenty of organic, grass-fed butter or coconut oil while shunning other forms of fat.
 Most clean eaters avoid refined white sugar, choosing agave or honey instead.